Kids’ Shoes for Supination – Stop Your Kids Foot and Leg Pain!

-Below you can find a selection of the best children’s shoes for supination and they will fit a child with medium, wide, or extra wide feet (as long as you choose the shoe width accordingly).
+Below you can find a selection of the best kids’ shoes for supination and they will fit a child with medium, wide, or extra wide feet (as long as you choose the shoe width accordingly).

 Please keep in mind that shoes that come with shoelaces always provide better support and more stability than shoes that come with a velcro closure.
 That is because shoelaces will hug your kids’ feet better, secure their heels, and allow them to walk and run with more confidence.

-If your child hasn’t learned how to tie his or her shoes yet, there is a post that I wrote where I describe the best method to teach a child how to tie his or her shoes and you can find it here:
+If your child hasn’t learned how to tie his or her shoes yet, there is an article that I wrote where I describe the best method to teach a child how to tie his or her shoes and you can find it here:

 Now, if you have tried a pair of well-fitting and supportive shoes but your child still complains about foot and leg pain, you might need to provide extra support in the shoes such as an orthotic.